ucb-ee290c/fa18-modem/doc/Decoder.md

 Kunmo Kim (kunmok@berkeley.edu)

 ## Overview
-802.11a decoder deploys ,aximum likelihood sequence estimator based on the Viterbi algorithm.
+802.11a decoder deploys maximum likelihood sequence estimator based on the Viterbi algorithm.
-The decoder receives 48 bits (1 OFDM symbol), then it checks if the OFDM symbol contains PLCP header information.
+The decoder receives 48 bits (1 OFDM symbol), then it checks if the current OFDM symbol is corresponding to the PLCP header information.
 If it does, then the Header extractor (a simple Viterbi decoder) extracts the coding rate and length.
 Coding rate information is used to update the puncturing matrix for the de-puncturing module, and length information is used to expect the arrival time of the last bit of PSDU.
 <br />
 Header information decoding (PLCP decoding) is done via "HeaderExtractor" block.
 PSDU Data decoding is done via "PathMetric", "BranchMetric", and "Traceback" blocks, which form a sliding-window Viterbi decoder.
 <br />